theredcat/industrial-wordpress/README.md

 Add a configuration in Wordpress via a `define`
 -----------------------------------------------
+If you need to add a parameter in the `wp-config.php` for your plugin, Follow these steps :

 First, go to `config/parameters.yml.dist` (NEVER EVER MODIFY OR COMMIT THE `parameters.yml` file) and add your setting.
 You can use arrays or map, but for simplivity sake, you should stay with a flat key/value file.

 Second, open `composer.json` and create the mapping in the `extra:incenteev-parameters:env-map` section.
 Usually, you should use for environement variable the same name as your setting in the `parameters.yml.dist`, but in uppercase